nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Working-Tree-States.md

+---
+redirect_from:
+  - /SmartGit/Latest/Working-Tree-States
+  - /SmartGit/Latest/Working-Tree-States.html
+---
 # Working Tree States

-There are some particular situations where commits cannot be performed, for instance when a merge has failed due to a conflict.
-In this case, there are two ways to finish the merge: Either by resolving the conflict, staging the file changes and performing the commit on the working tree root, or by reverting the whole working tree.
+There are certain situations where commits cannot be performed, such as when a merge fails due to a conflict.
+In this case, there are two ways to complete the merge:
+- Either by resolving the conflict, staging the file changes, and committing on the working tree root.
+- By reverting the entire working tree.